About The Grant

 Awards

 The Innovation Grant funding is generously supported by a private philanthropist with matching support from the Office of the UCM President.
-The Center for Healthcare Delivery Science & Innovation will fund up to $50,000 for each one-year project, plus prioritized access to data, biostats support and project management.
+The Center for Healthcare Delivery Science & Innovation will fund up to $50,000 for each one-year project, plus access to data with an analyst using the MDClone tool, biostats support, human-centered design mentorship and project management.

 Budgets should take into consideration appropriate salary support, supplies, costs associated with fulfilling CRI data requests and/or project management and statistical needs beyond what HDSI will provide.